edubart/nelua-lang/docs/pages/overview.md

 end
 ```

-Generics are powerful to **specialize efficient code at compile-time**
+Generics are powerful for **specializing efficient code at compile time**
-based on different compile-time arguments, they are used in many places in the
+based on different compile-time arguments.
+They are used in many places in the
-standard library for example to create
+standard library to, for example, create the
 [vector](https://github.com/edubart/nelua-lang/blob/master/lib/vector.nelua)
 [sequence](https://github.com/edubart/nelua-lang/blob/master/lib/sequence.nelua)
 and [span](https://github.com/edubart/nelua-lang/blob/master/lib/span.nelua)
 classes.
-Generics is similar to C++ templates.
+Generics are similar to C++ templates.
 {:.alert.alert-info}

 Generics are **memoized**, that is, they are evaluated and defined just once for the